simranmisra18/lumaa-spring-2025-swe/README.md

 ## Run the Backend (Port 3000)

 Pre-requisites: Make sure there are no other services running on port 3000.
-1. Open the following path on Powershell or command prompt: lumaa-spring-2025-swe\task-manager-backend\backend.
+1. Open the following path on Powershell/command prompt/shell: lumaa-spring-2025-swe\task-manager-backend\backend.
 2. Run the command: npm run start.
 This should start the backend successfully on port 3000.

 ## Run the Frontend (Port 3001)

 Pre-requisites: Make sure there are no other services running on port 3001.
-1. Open the following path on Powershell or command prompt: lumaa-spring-2025-swe\task-manager-frontend.
+1. Open the following path on Powershell/command prompt/shell: lumaa-spring-2025-swe\task-manager-frontend.
 2. Run the command: npm start.
 There might be an error in the powershell or command prompt saying there's already another service running on port 3000 (which is the backend service already running), it would ask you if you would like to run it on a different port.
 Type 'y' to answer yes.
 This should start the frontend successfully on port 3001.
 3. The service should start running at: "http://localhost:3001".
 If it didn't start automatically, then open any browser and hit this URL.
 You should be able to see the Login page.